jzuhone/pyxsim/doc/source/source_generators.rst

 Source Generators
 =================

-pyXSIM provides a number of built-in source generators for specific types of sources, which are documented in the following sections:
+pyXSIM provides some built-in source generators for specific types of sources, which are documented in the following sections:

 .. toctree::